skijit/notes/programming/aws/developer-cert-notes.md

           - Keep the group at it's initial size
           - Use scaling policies to define how to scale up
         - You can set separate policies to scale out or in based on any number of server metrics
-        - You can set alarms on scale actions by posting to (user-defined) topics in ANS (Amazon Notification Service - covered later)
+        - You can set alarms on scale actions by posting to (user-defined) topics in SNS (Amazon Notification Service - covered later)
   - `Target Groups`
     - Middle man between the Auto-scaling group and the Load Balancer
     - Each target group can only be associated with one Load Balancer